Nyffels-Open-Source/MyNodeORM/README.md

 # MyNodeORM
 A full-fledged ORM framework for NodeJS and MySQL with develop friendly code aimed to handle database migrations, MySQL Query builder / helper and data mapping.

+## Decapreated
+This app is no longer used due to migrations from nodeJS to .net core with EFCore.
+This will stay in archive mode and is up for adoption.
+Interested?
+Contact me at chesney@nyffels.be.

 ## Installation
 Use the npm package manager to install "MySQL Query Builder" by running the command